Mobile-clogging transition in a Fermi-like model of counterflowing particles: The model

-Taking into account that the occupation depends on a maximum level of occupation, it is interesting to think in the idea of the Fermi level in the context of conductor/semiconductor models, and that here it has a similar role changing the temperature by factor $\alpha ^{-1}$.
-If the desired cell has a number of objects above this level, the probability of occupation behaves according to Fermi-Dirac occupation function:
+Taking into account that the occupation depends on a maximum level of occupation, it is interesting to use the analogy of the Fermi level in the context of conductor/semiconductor models, and that here it has a similar role changing the temperature by a factor $\alpha ^{-1}$.
+If the desired cell has a number of objects above the maximum level, the probability of occupation behaves according to Fermi-Dirac occupation function: